 In order for your IRD application to be successful, you will need proof of fully functional New Zealand bank account.
 This could be a letter from the bank or a bank statement showing both deposits and withdrawals.

-IRD are petty picky in the evidence you provide to show you have a fully functional New Zealand bank account.
+IRD are pretty picky in the evidence you provide to show you have a fully functional New Zealand bank account.
 IRD will only accept the following evidence from your bank:

-- A printed copy of a New Zealand bank statement with your name, bank account number, and showing at least one deposit and one withdrawal of different amounts.
+- An attached copy of a New Zealand bank statement with your name, bank account number, and showing at least one deposit and one withdrawal of different amounts.

 If you need to communicate what you need from your bank, print out the IR984 form and give it to your bank.
 It has clear instructions on there of what you need for your IRD application.